JuliaLind/1dv613-auth-server/README.md

 This repo is part of https://github.com/JuliaLind/slimdreams .

-The application is deployed on https://julia-lnu.duckdns.org/auth/api/v1/ .
+The Rest API is deployed on https://julia-lnu.duckdns.org/auth/api/v1/ .

 ## General info